Justin Wilson (racing driver): IndyCar Series (2008–2015)

 DCR owner Dale Coyne took up an option to retain Wilson for the 2014 season after recovering from injury and recommenced training.
 Michael Cannon became his race engineer after Bill Pappas moved to Rahal Letterman Lanigan Racing.
 Coyne promised Wilson better resources for him to continue achieving top-ten finishes.
 His first top ten-finish of 2014 was a sixth at the Indy Grand Prix of Alabama.
 Wilson started fourteenth at the Indianapolis 500 finishing eight places lower and two laps down in 22nd after debris damaged his front wing late in the race.
 One race later, Wilson achieved a season-best fourth at the Detroit Belle Isle Grand Prix and four top-ten finishes in the final twelve rounds for fifteenth overall with 395 points.

-He left DCR after the season ended because of their limited budget for a full-time campaign, and sought employment with another team for the 2015 season, saying: "It's one of those things, where I could find out tomorrow, or it could be in another month or two months."
+Wilson left DCR after the season ended because of their limited budget for a full-time campaign, and sought employment with another team for the 2015 season, saying: "It's one of those things, where I could find out tomorrow, or it could be in another month or two months."
 Talks with Andretti Autosport owner Michael Andretti, who was interested in Wilson, about a full-time campaign ended in March 2015 over sponsorship issues.
 That same month, Wilson signed a two-race contract to drive Andretti Autosport's No. 25 car in May's Grand Prix of Indianapolis and the Indianapolis 500.
 He started his final Indianapolis 500 from sixth position.
 During the race a tyre vibration and a pit stop strategy error left him in 21st.
 Afterwards, Wilson obtained sponsorship to drive the season's final five races for Andretti, finishing a year-high second in the Honda Indy 200 at Mid-Ohio, in an aerodynamically inefficient car.